 In the meantime, the French driver not only tested himself in the Australian V8 Supercar endurance races, but also in the European Touring Car Championship in which he was behind the wheel of Alfa Romeo 156 in 2001 and SEAT Toledo in 2003.

-Two championship titles with Chevrolet
+Three championship titles with Chevrolet